loading...

 Implicit conversions

 Kotlin, on the other hand, does not support implicit widening conversions.
-Smaller types cannot be changed into larger types as a result.
-Developers using Kotlin must perform an explicit conversion in order to get the desired type conversion around this.
+As a result, the system cannot change smaller types into larger types.
+Developers using Kotlin must perform an explicit conversion in order to get the desired type of conversion around this.

 Java, on the other hand, allows for implicit conversions, thus programmers are not need to carry out explicit conversions.